Oganesson897/L2Serial/README.md

   - This is for BlockEntity and Entity synchronization
 - toTracking: serialize fields that are marked as toTracking only
   - This is for Capability syncronization

+## Networking

+This library also comes with a networking tool.
+The `BasePacketHandler` can simplify packet handing by a lot.
+You only need to extend `SerialPacketBase`, mark your class as `@SerialClass`, mark your fields to serialize as `@SerialClass.SerialField`, and implement `handle` method.
+The method will be executed in main thread.

+It also has functions to send a packet to server, to one client, to all clients, to tracking clients of an entity, and to tracking clients of a block.